-The Chair of the Committee will provide you and The Ridge Primary School with a full explanation of their decision and the reason(s) for it, in writing.
+The Chair of the Committee will provide you and The Ridge Primary School with a full explanation of their decision and the reason(s) for it, in writing within 10 school days of the meeting.

 If, at the completion of stage 2, you believe the school did not handle your complaint in accordance with the published complaints procedure or they acted unlawfully or unreasonably, you can contact the Department for Education.
-You must not do this before the end of Stage 2 because the

-Department for Education will require you to go back and follow the school's complaints procedure until it is complete.
+You must not do this before the end of Stage 2 because the Department for Education will require you to go back and follow the school's complaints procedure until it is complete.